Monte Rosa Dufourspitze

 We asked our clients to let us know how their trips went.
 They decided to show us instead.
 Below is footage captured by our clients on some of our favourite adventures.
 Thanks guys.

 Introducing our crack squad of mountain lovers and adventure junkies.
 We spend most of our days plotting, planning and building some of the very best trips out there for you all to enjoy.

 EQUIPMENT REQUIRED FOR THIS CLIMB

-Certain items can be rented from Adventure Base such as crampons, ice axe, helmet and harness.
+Certain items can be rented from Adventure Base such as crampons, ice axe, helmet, harness, and trekking poles with snow baskets.
 You are able to add these to your cart at checkout.
-We use the latest kit from Black Diamond meaning you'll be using quality equipment and our rental options are much cheaper than if you were to rent it from a local shop when you get here.
+We use the latest kit from Black Diamond and Petzl meaning you'll be using quality equipment at cheaper prices than if you were to rent it from a local shop when you get here.
 Win!
 (Note: Your kit might vary sightly from the images below)

 Straight shaft for general mountaineering

 Mountaineering-specific 35-40L backpack